Tangjas20/Robot-Maze-Project/README.md

 ```

 You can also remove the compiled files from your terminal by running `mingw32-make clean` on Windows, or `make clean` on macOS/Linux.

+Marks awarded for both maze completion and completion time.